mharris382/Patchwork/Dreamwalker Developer Documentation/Onboarding Document.md

 ## Technical Terms

 - **DataLayer**:  Use for world streaming.
-See Data Layer Documentation (TODO: add link)
+See Data Layer Documentation **(TODO: add link)**
 - **PLA**: stands for Packed Level Actor.
 This is an efficient way to combine multiple meshes into an actor that can be used for level creation.
 More commonly in this project, PLAs are used as inputs for PCG tools, which give us the ability to apply random variations and procedural adjustments to the PLA.

+> The image below shows an example of a PLA in-action.
+The left most column contains the set of PLAs used as input to the PCG tool.
+The other columns demonstrate how PCG can be used to procedurally modify the inputs for variation and additional control.
 ![](https://github.com/mharris382/Patchwork/blob/main/Dreamwalker%20Developer%20Documentation/attachments/PLAExample.png)